 - When you are feeling extra creative, make edible shot cups.
 Chocolate chip cookie shot cups are perfect for pudding and mini muffin tins create bite-sized morsels that are fun finger food.

 How Strong Is a Pudding Shot?

-Every pudding shot you make is going to have a different alcohol content because of the various liquor options you have.
-On the high side, if you pour a single 80-proof liquor, such as vodka or rum, the basic pudding shot will weigh in around 15 percent ABV (30 proof).
-That's like taking a straight shot of a mild liqueur.
-However, most of the time you'll be mixing in lower proof liqueurs, which will weaken the potency significantly.
+Every pudding shot you make will have a different alcohol content because of the various liquor options.
+On the high side, those with a single 80-proof liquor will weigh in around 15 percent ABV (30 proof).
+That's like taking a straight shot of a sweet liqueur.
+However, most of the time you'll mix in lower proof liqueurs, which will weaken the shot.
 For instance, the banana split pudding shot will be just 4 percent ABV (8 proof).

 While pudding shots are small and generally low-proof, they're also yummy and it's easy to have one too many.